shandarzade/Blog-app/README.md

 # Blog-app
-This is an blog writing application
+This is an Blog app application